 Event Signs.
 Signs not exceeding 30 square feet, announcing a fundraising drive or event of a civic, philanthropic, educational or religious organization, displayed on the lot of the event or the property of the sponsoring agency and limited to 1 per lot, except that if a lot has frontage on more than one street, there may be a free-standing sign for each street frontage.

 Such signs shall not be erected before 14 days preceding the event and shall be removed within 48 hours after the event.

-Yard or Garage Sale Signs.
-Signs, not exceeding 5 square feet, announcing a yard or garage sale, which are displayed on private property and limited to 1 per premises, may be erected.
-Such signs shall not be erected before 3 days preceding the sale and shall be removed within 24 hours after the sale.

-Election Signs.
-Election signs shall be allowed in all zoning districts, except as otherwise provided in this Chapter, and shall conform to the following:
+6. Noncommercial Signs.
+Noncommercial signs shall be allowed in all zoning districts, except as otherwise provided in this Chapter, and shall conform to the following:

-The face of the sign shall be no higher than and no wider than 3 feet;
+A. The face of the sign shall be no higher than and no wider than 3 feet;

-The total area of all signs on a single lot shall not exceed 32 square feet;

-Signs may be located anywhere on a lot, but shall not create a trafﬁc safety hazard by blocking visibility of trafﬁc on a public street from a driveway.
+B. Signs may be located anywhere on a lot, but shall not create a traffic safety hazard by blocking visibility of traffic on a public street from a driveway.
 Signs shall not overhang a public sidewalk; however, where there is no sidewalk, no part of the sign shall be closer than 8 feet to the edge of the paved portion of the public way;

-Signs shall not include any names or logos advertising goods, services, or businesses or otherwise constituting commercial speech;
+C. Signs shall not include any names or logos advertising goods, services, or businesses or otherwise constituting commercial speech;

-Signs shall not use obscene language in violation of established community standards;

-Signs shall not be artiﬁcially illuminated except as permitted by Sec.
-5.2.10;
+D. Signs shall not be artificially illuminated except as permitted by Sec.
+5.2.10.

-Election signs may be erected no earlier than 45 days before an election and shall be removed within 7 days after the election; and

-No more than 1 election sign per candidate or per ballot issue shall be erected on a single lot.

 (Ord.
 No. 158, 10/18/76; Ord.
 No. T-64, 12/18/89; Ord.
 No. V-7, 03/20/95; Ord.
 No. Z-27, 05/19/08; Ord.
 No. A-29, 10/07/13; Ord.
 No. A-99, 01/17/17)